35. THE YEAR START SEQUENCE AND BRP CALCULATIONS

 35.3 BRP BASE GROWTH IN THE YSS:

-35.31 GROWTH RATES: During each YSS, unspent BRPs from the previous year, as determined at the end of the previous winter game turn, are multiplied by the major power's growth rate.
-Fractions are dropped and the result is added to the major power's BRP base.
+35.31 GROWTH RATES: During each YSS, unspent BRPs from the previous year, as determined at the end of the previous winter game turn, are multiplied by the major power’s growth rate.
+Fractions are dropped and the result is added to the major power’s BRP base, provided oil is used for BRP growth as required by 33.61E.
 The remaining BRPs are lost.
-The major power growth rates are as follows, reduced by 5% for each oil counter missing from the alliance faction oil reserve for the major power in question (33.61E):
+The major power growth rates are as follows:

 - Germany: 50%